 Get detailed information on Pore-C sample preparation and sequencing.

 How can I investigate chromatin conformation with Oxford Nanopore?

 For a comprehensive investigation into chromatin conformation with Oxford Nanopore sequencing technology, we recommend following the Pore-C extraction protocol, and sequencing your library on a single PromethION Flow Cell as a starting point.
 Depending on the resolution desired, additional sequencing runs can be performed.
 The Pore-C info sheet provides advice regarding cell number and restriction enzyme usage, as well as other considerations that need to be made prior to commencing your Pore-C experiment.

-The Pore-C sample preparation and sequencing protocol is available on the Extraction methods page of the Knowledge section of the Nanopore Community website.
+The Pore-C sample preparation and sequencing protocols are available on the Extraction Protocols page of the Prepare Documentation section of the Nanopore Community website.

 We recommend following one of the two Pore-C pipelines from the Oxford Nanopore GitHub resource for analysis of your Pore-C data: